 - 1. Give the summary of the article. - 2.
 How long was the research conducted? - 3.
 What kind of chocolate is the healthiest to eat? - 4.
-What are the benefits that we get from eating chocolate? - 5.
-What natural compound found in chocolates is good for the heart? - 6.
+What are the benefits that we can get from eating chocolate? - 5.
+What is that natural compound found in chocolates that is good for the heart? - 6.
 What do you think of this research? - 7.
 Do you prefer dark, milk or white chocolate?
 Why? - 8.
-Do you think its okay to give children chocolates?
+Do you think its Okay to give chocolates to children?
 Why or Why not? - 9.
 What's your favorite chocolate dessert? - 10.
-What are some disadvantages of eating chocolates?
+What are some of the disadvantages of eating chocolates?